-NBC shows this season (so far): Better Late Than Never, The Blacklist, Blindspot, The Brave, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, The Good Place, Great News, Law & Order: Special Victims Unit, Law & Order True Crime, Superstore, This Is Us, The Voice, and Will & Grace.
+NBC shows this season (so far): Blindspot, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, The Good Place, Hollywood Game Night, I Feel Bad, Law & Order: Special Victims Unit, Manifest, Midnight Texas, New Amsterdam, Superstore, This Is Us, The Voice, and Will & Grace.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.